|Servicing category||Overall ranking||Management and organization||Loan administration||Outlook|

 - FNF now uses Microsoft Power BI to produce more dynamic reports with better visualization.

 - FNF adapted to a work-from-home environment in response to the COVID-19 pandemic.

 - Since Dec.
 31, 2017, the primary serviced portfolio has generally remained flat by loan count, but the overall unpaid principal balance (UPB) has increased to C$31.4 billion from C$22.9 billion due to a larger average loan size.

 - FNF serves only as the master servicer on 161 loans totaling C$1.42 billion in UPB, which is a 50.8% increase since our last report.
 FNF is both the primary and master servicer on an additional 13 commercial mortgages.

 - In June 2020, the senior manager of commercial servicing retired.
 She was replaced in September by a new hire with 25 years of commercial servicing experience.

 FNF maintains a disaster recovery and business continuity plan, including response procedures to address operational disruption as a result of a pandemic event.
 In March 2020, the company implemented its plan due to the COVID-19 pandemic.
 Management reported that there were no disruptions to the company's operations or data facilities.
 The majority of FNF's employees have been working remotely, except a handful of employees who prefer to go into the office and are taking social distancing precautions.

-The outlook is stable.
-While its portfolio has remained relatively flat over the last five years, we believe FNF, like most servicers, could face operational challenges associated with potential additional mortgage payment relief requests or managing an increased volume of mortgage loan delinquency should the economic downturn persist.
+The outlook on each of the rankings is stable.
+We believe FNF, like most servicers, could face operational challenges associated with potential additional payment relief requests or managing an increased volume of mortgage loan delinquency should the economic downturn persist beyond the terms of the payment deferrals already granted to borrowers.
 We expect that management will redeploy or add staffing resources as needed should delinquencies rise.
 We will continue to monitor FNF's portfolio performance and default resolution effectiveness.